Benchmarking: Metric benchmarking

 Another approach to making comparisons involves using more aggregative cost or production information to identify strong and weak performing units.
 The two most common forms of quantitative analysis used in metric benchmarking are data envelopment analysis (DEA) and regression analysis.
 DEA estimates the cost level an efficient firm should be able to achieve in a particular market.
 In infrastructure regulation, DEA сan be used to reward companies/operators whose costs are near the efficient frontier with additional profits.
 Regression analysis estimates what the average firm should be able to achieve.
 With regression analysis, firms that performed better than average can be rewarded while firms that performed worse than average can be penalized.
 Such benchmarking studies are used to create yardstick comparisons, allowing outsiders to evaluate the performance of operators in an industry.
 Advanced statistical techniques, including stochastic frontier analysis, have been used to identify high and weak performers in industries, including applications to schools, hospitals, water utilities, and electric utilities.

 One of the biggest challenges for metric benchmarking is the variety of metric definitions used among companies or divisions.
 Definitions may change over time within the same organization due to changes in leadership and priorities.
 The most useful comparisons can be made when metrics definitions are common between compared units and do not change so improvements can be changed.

-Social media and benchmarking

-Social media is beginning to penetrate more and more into existing business processes.
-In this sense, benchmarking is no exception.
-Because of their inherent characteristics, it can even be argued that social media will have a significant impact on benchmarking.
-Here are some of the benefits associated with this.